baharehsorouri/EE282/Homework2.md

 ### Question 1
 Prompt 1: Ask a question that requires a student to understand basic manipulation of files.
 Your question should require an answer using at least the following commands/concepts: ls, touch, mv, rm

 Response: Log onto the HPC into your class directory.
 See all the files in the folder of your name.
 Make a file named "testing".
 Confirm that "testing" file was made.
 Change the name of "testing" to "awesomeness".
 Confirm the name change has been made.
-Remove "awesomeness"
+Remove "awesomeness".
+What are the codes you would need to accomplish these commands?

 Script: